moliver28/research-handbook/content/handbook/enterprise-data/how-we-work/_index.md

 - [Data Team Programs](/handbook/enterprise-data/programs/#data-programs)
 - [Weekly Roll Up with Rolly Bot](/handbook/enterprise-data/how-we-work/#weekly-roll-up-reporting)

+## Practical guide to contributing to the Data Team Projects

+Looking to get hands-on with data at GitLab?
+Check out our [Practical Guide](/handbook/enterprise-data/practical-guide/web-ide/) designed for all team members.

+This guide complements our existing resources, but with a more practical focus on the step-by-step process of contributing to the Data Team’s projects.

 ## How We Work

 We're happy to help you achieve your goals with Data.
 As a central shared service with finite time and capacity and with a responsibility to operate and develop the company's central Enterprise Data, the Data Team must focus its time and energy on initiatives that will yield the greatest positive impact to the [overall global organization](/handbook/values/#global-optimization) towards [improving customer results](/handbook/values/#customer-results).